Michael-Obele/Michael-Obele/README.md

 ###

-<p align="left">"I'm Michael"<br><br>- 🔭 I’m working as a Science enthusiast and Math Major with a CS Degree.<br>- 📚 I'm currently learning React, Gatsby, Next JS, Node JS, MongoDB, and Svelte...to name a few.<br>- ⚡ In my free time, I enjoy working on open source, any frontend projects and learning new things!"</p>
+<p align="left">"I'm Michael"<br><br>- 🔭 I’m working as a Network Engineer, also have a CS Degree.<br>- 📚 I'm currently learning React, Gatsby, Next JS, Node JS, MongoDB, and Svelte...to name a few.<br>- ⚡ In my free time, I enjoy working on open source, any frontend projects and learning new things!"</p>

 ###